-10 The Company's interest rate risk arises from long term borrowings.
-Interest-bearing borrowings at variable rates expose the Company to cash flow interest rate risk.

-11 At 31 December 2023, the Company's liabilities which bore variable interest rates amounted to €13.605.492 The Company's management monitors the interest rate fluctuations on a continuous basis and acts accordingly.
+- 9 The Company's interest rate risk arises from interest-bearing assets and long-term borrowings.
+Interest-bearing assets and borrowings at variable rates expose the Company to cash flow interest rate risk. - 10 At 31 December 2024, the Company's liabilities which bore variable interest rates amounted to €20.453.608 The Company's management monitors the interest rate fluctuations on a continuous basis and acts accordingly.
 The Company does not apply hedge accounting for cash flow interest rate risk.